jacknot/justin.duch.me/_posts/bye_france.md

 ---
-title: Quebec Wants To Preserve The French Language, I Want To Destroy It
+title: Québec Wants To Preserve The French Language, I Want To Destroy It
 category: linguistics
 date: 2019-10-02
 thumbnail: bye-france-thumb.png